WHAT TO WEAR

-Pattern mixing is ok when done right!
+Pattern and texture mixing is ok when done right!
 It's a fun way to add personality (see the above picture).
-However, you want try to avoid major patterns, tiny stripes, or small checkered patterns.
+However, you want try to avoid major bold patterns, tiny stripes, or small checkered patterns.
 Those tend to confuse the camera and look distorted.

 Let me know if you have any questions!
 I am always willing to walk you through your options.
 We can even lay out all of your outfits to preview how it will look!